cchandrakanth/udemy_gatsby_recipes/README.md

 * [formspree.io](https://formspree.io/) -- for form submission.
 * [favicon.io](https://favicon.io/)
 * [gatsby-plugin-react-helmet](https://www.gatsbyjs.com/plugins/gatsby-plugin-react-helmet/)
+* Host the website on [netlify] (https://www.netlify.com/)
+* Add webhooks from netlify to contentful to build and deploy if any changes happens in Contentful.

 <!-- Most of this copied from the sample hello-world project.-->
 <details>